CyDoor/Pc-Hackleme---Windows-7-8-10/README.md

 # WHY USE ARCANUS ?
-  İn pen.test world Metasploit is the mainstream for this job, but ARCANUS has few advantages.
+  In pentest world Metasploit is the mainstream for this job, but ARCANUS has few advantages.

 - ARCANUS generates a unique payload for windows and linux systems that can't be detected with any antivirus programs.
 (Don't give any samples to Virus Total or similar web sites to keep it that way ;D )